LeoYunTao/IDAssignment2/README.md

 - Home button in active state even though user clicked on another page (Button not properly greyed out)
 - !!!!!!!!
 Number of sales does not appear for products under the popular tag in catalog page
 - Product Category appears as undefined in the shopping list
+- Error 400 BadRequest when posting data to restDB
+- Time appearing in ISO format instead of minutes and seconds only
+- Google chrome display certain elements with the wrong css e.g(wrong width)
+- Button-primay color sometimes revert back to its original color

 -----------------------